 One of the most unique aspects of this airport is that it has an open-air path to connect the concourse to the main terminal, so you get in some of that Hawaiian sunshine and that sea breeze before you head down to claim your baggage.

 The baggage area can be noisy and crowded (obviously) but if you are slightly claustrophobic, you might also not enjoy the interior as much with the heavy concrete architecture and low ceilings.

 But as soon as you grab your bags.
 Rush to the departure levels for fresh air again!

-Like all major airports in Hawaii, one of the first steps visitors are asked to complete before checking in is to go through an inspection by the US State of Hawaii Department of Agriculture to ensure you don’t carry any plants or pets without special permission.
+Like all major airports in Hawaii, visitors are asked to go through an inspection by the Department of Agriculture to ensure they don’t carry any plants or pets without special permission.

 This procedure applies when departing as well.
 The staff once again are warm in their interaction.

-There are over 30 shops and 30 plus restaurants you can choose from if you are planning to do some buying before leaving.
+There are over 30 shops and restaurants to choose from if you are planning to do some buying before leaving.